General Loss Functions Lead to (Approximate) Interpolation in High Dimensions: Approximate equivalences for multiclass classification

-where $C$ is a universal constants that do not depend on $\alpha$, $\X$ or $\ck$. \end{theorem} \begin{theorem} Under Assumption~\ref{asm:m_loss_assump2} and~\ref{asm:m_lin_sep}, the implicit bias parallels to simplex version MNI iff $\XX \succ \zero$ and $\bbeta_k:=\XXi\ck$ satisfies $\cki\beta_{k,i}>0$ for all $i\in[n]$ and $k\in[K]$. \end{theorem} The detailed proofs of these results are in Appendix~\ref{sec:m_sen_imp_proof} and~\ref{sec:m_ce_imp_proof}.
-The proof of Theorem~\ref{thm:m_sen_upperbound} is a simple generalization of Theorem~\ref{thm:b_sen_upperbound}.
-Theorem~\ref{thm:m_celoss_imp_bias} recovers the exact equivalence condition of~\cite{wang2021benign}.
-Interestingly, the convex program on $\barbq_k$ for all $k\in[K]$ that are formulated in the proof of Theorem~\ref{thm:m_celoss_imp_bias} already contains the novel equality constraints that~\cite{wang2021benign} were only able to obtain after applying a non-trivial transformation to the multiclass SVM dual variables.
+The proof of Theorem~\ref{thm:m_exp_ce_imp_bias} is in provided in Appendix~\ref{sec:m_ce_imp_proof}.
+Note that Theorem~\ref{thm:m_exp_ce_imp_bias} recovers the exact equivalence condition of~\cite{wang2021benign} without using the intermediate multiclass SVM formulation of the implicit bias primal.
+Interestingly, the convex programs on $\barbq_k$ for all $k\in[K]$ that are formulated in the proof of Theorem~\ref{thm:m_exp_ce_imp_bias} already contains the novel equality constraints that~\cite{wang2021benign} were only able to obtain after applying a non-trivial transformation to the multiclass SVM dual variables.
 This suggests that the mirror-descent dual is the more natural dual to analyze in the multiclass case.